- AI Overview

 a virtual nurse is implementing natural language processing speech recognition, machine learning, and wireless integration with medical devices such as blood pressure cuffs in order to provide medical assistance to patients.

-It basically a virtual nurse for you and it helps you with your medication, it tells you when exactly you should take your medication and whether or not you should eat a certain food.
+It is basically a virtual nurse for you and it helps you with your medication, it tells you, using AI voice, when exactly you should take your medication and whether or not you should eat a certain food.

 Other software solutions are available for healthcare professionals that were mentioned in the clinical decision support point, and it’s also considered as one of the assessment tools but only to be used by professionals for better differential diagnosis and decision making.